sermila88/Wildfire-Detection-DETR/src/images/eval/README.md

 ## Overview
 This directory contains the complete evaluation pipeline for comparing **YOLOv8**, **RT-DETR**, and **RF-DETR** models on wildfire smoke detection tasks.
 The framework computes both object-level and image-level metrics across different experimental configurations.
+This work extends the evaluation methodology introduced in [PyroNear](https://pyronear.org), adapting their evaluation logic for wildfire smoke detection models.

 ---